okta/okta-sdk-dotnet/MIGRATING.md

 ### Async by default

-In version 1.0 and above, every method that makes a network call to Okta is Task-returning and awaitable.
-Use `await` when calling these methods and avoid using `.Result` or `.Wait()` unless absolutely necessary.
+In version 1.0 and above, every method that makes a network call is Task-returning and awaitable.
+Use `await` when calling these methods, and avoid using `.Result` or `.Wait()` unless absolutely necessary.

 ### No Authentication API support

-In version 0.3.3, the `AuthClient` class provided the ability to call the [Okta Authentication API](https://developer.okta.com/docs/api/resources/authn#primary-authentication) to log a user in with a username and password, or perform other tasks like enrolling and challenging factors during authentication.
+In version 0.3.3, the `AuthClient` class provided the ability to call the [Authentication API](https://developer.okta.com/docs/api/resources/authn) to log a user in with a username and password, or perform other tasks like enrolling and challenging factors during authentication.

 Starting with version 1.0, this library no longer supports calling the Authentication API, and the `AuthClient` class is not included.
-We are currently building a separate library which will make calling the Authentication API from .NET code simple.
+We are currently building a separate library to make calling the Authentication API from .NET code simple.
 The object and security model of the Authentication API compared the rest of the management APIs (Users, Factors, Groups, etc.) is different enough that it made sense to split it into two libraries.

+Many applications can use our [ASP.NET and ASP.NET Core middleware](https://github.com/okta/okta-aspnet) to log users in without needing to call the Authentication API directly.

 If you need to call the Authentication API today, we recommend using `System.Net.HttpClient` and deserializing the responses yourself.
 Let us know via our [Developer Forum](https://devforum.okta.com) if this is you!